gkochans/case_scraper/README.md

 # Scraping case citations from legal briefs in RTF format.

 This simple Ruby script relies on the [Yomu](https://github.com/Erol/yomu) library, which extracts the body text from various document formats.
-With Version 0.1.0, the script now extract either the full citations, organized under the brief's section headings and sub-headings, or only the volume number, reporter abbreviation, and starting page number.
+With Version 0.1.0, the script now extracts either the full citations, organized under the brief's section headings and sub-headings, or only the volume number, reporter abbreviation, and starting page number.

 The "full citation with headings" approach allows you to automate the tedious first step in structuring an opposition or reply brief.
-You can use the output text as a starting point to structure your own argument and make sure that you are addressing the cases cited by your opponent.
+You can use the output text as a starting point to structure your own argument and to make sure that you are addressing the cases cited by your opponent.

 The "volume, reporter, first page only" option gives you a list of citations that you can copy and paste into a service like Westlaw's "Find & Print" and retrieve all the cases in a single batch.
 Auto-generating the list saves a considerable amount of time compared to copying cites manually, one by one.